guildenstern70/SmartDeno/README.md

 If everything went OK, on the first run, a new "guest" user will be created on your Fauna DB.

 IMPORTANT:
-You must create an environment variable named FAUNA_SECRET with the secret above in order to run the application.
+You must export an environment variable named FAUNA_SECRET with the secret above in order to run the application.

 ### Run locally

-    deno run --allow-net --allow-read --allow-env src/main.ts
+    deno task start

 ### Cache dependencies locally